Skip to Main Content Back to Top Let's Talk

 The U.S. Census Bureau says that millennials are more diverse than previous generations, and 44.2 percent of millennials belong to a minority race or ethnic group.

 The Deloitte Global 2021 Millennial and Gen Z Survey found that 56 percent of millennials think systemic racism is a very or fairly widespread problem in society.
-Many young workers want to see that their employer is fighting against this, and a CNBC survey found that 78 percent of workers say it’s important to them to work at a company that values diversity and inclusion.
+Many young workers want to see that their employer is fighting against this and a CNBC survey found that nearly 80 percent of workers say it’s important to them to work at a company that values diversity and inclusion.

 Gallup conducted a study to determine what workers want from employers.
 While older workers cited the organization’s financial stability among their top concerns, younger workers did not focus on this.
 Instead, they said they wanted employers that cared about the employees’ wellbeing, had ethical leadership, were inclusive of all people and had open and transparent leadership.